Wah Mee massacre: Planning and motive

-The Wah Mee's regulars included many wealthy restaurant owners, several of whom were among the victims.
-Many of the victims were members of the Bing Kung Tong.
-According to witnesses for the subsequent prosecution, Mak had been planning the robbery for some time, discussing on multiple occasions his idea to rob a gambling club and kill the witnesses.
-He eventually enlisted the help of Benjamin Ng; both Ng and Mak had previously attended Cleveland High School. and both worked at the same restaurant in Blaine in 1981.
-Both were also suspects in prior crimes, including the killing of two Chinese women on July 16, 1982.
+Regulars at the Wah Mee included many wealthy restaurant owners, several of whom were among the victims.
+Many of the victims were members of the Bing Kung Tong out of San Francisco.
+According to witnesses for the subsequent prosecution, Willie Mak had been planning the robbery for some time, discussing on multiple occasions his idea to rob a gambling club and kill the witnesses.
+He eventually enlisted the help of Benjamin Ng; both Ng and Mak were born in Guangdong Province, had previously attended Cleveland High School, were members of the Hop Sing Tong, and worked at the same restaurant in Blaine in 1981.
+Both were also suspects in prior crimes, including the killing of two Chinese women in Beacon Hill on July 16, 1982.
+Ng was also known to have shot and injured a teenager named Michael Chinn in 1981, after the victim had confronted Ng about him slashing the tires of his car.

-Tony Ng (no relation to Benjamin Ng) was brought into the group as a "last-minute recruit".
-According to the testimony of Tony Ng at his 1985 trial, he owed Mak $1,000 after gambling with Mak the night before the massacre.
-Mak offered to forgive the debt if he would participate in a shakedown at the Wah Mee Club.
-The day before the robbery, Tony Ng borrowed $1,000 to repay Mak; instead of accepting the money, Mak drew a gun, shot a bullet at Ng's feet, and threatened to kill Ng and his girlfriend, then destroy the Ng family's restaurant if Ng went to the police.
+Tony Ng (no relation to Benjamin Ng), who had also attended Cleveland High School with them, was brought into the group as a "last-minute recruit".
+According to Tony's testimony at his 1985 trial, he owed Mak $1,000 after gambling with Mak the night before the massacre.
+Mak offered to forgive the debt if he would participate in a shakedown at the Wah Mee.
+The day before the robbery, Tony borrowed $1,000 to repay Mak; instead of accepting the money, Mak drew a gun, shot a bullet at Ng's feet, and threatened to kill Ng and his girlfriend, then destroy the Ng family's restaurant, if Ng went to the police.

-Security at the club was based in part on a system of passing through two sets of locked doors, which had been used in similar Chinatown gambling dens for generations, and had usually been quite effective.
+Security at the Wah Mee was based in part on a system of passing through two sets of locked doors, which had been used in similar Chinatown gambling dens for generations and had usually been quite effective.
 The security office at the front of the club had four rows of opaque glass blocks; one block facing the vestibule was transparent so the security guard on duty could identify patrons and staff.
 The outer set of doors could only be unlocked from the inside by the guard.
 Mak and his accomplices defeated the system only because they were known and trusted by the people at the club.
 During the initial investigation, police stated there were no signs of resistance from the victims; a spokesman said he "believe[d] they recognized [the killers]."
-Their presumed intent in killing all occupants was to leave no witnesses since club patrons could have readily identified them — as the one survivor, club dealer Wai Yok Chin, did.
+Their presumed intent in killing all occupants was to leave no witnesses, since club patrons could have readily identified them — as the one survivor, dealer Wai Yok Chin, did.